The Hasse principle for 9-nodal cubic threefolds

 We show first that the natural homomorphism is injective.
-For this, suppose that $\alpha\in\Br(X^0)$ restricts to $\pi^*\beta$ in $\Br(S)$.
+For this, suppose that $\alpha\in\Br(X^0)$ restricts to $\pi^*\beta$ in $\Br(X_\eta)$.
 For any closed point $M$ of $\P^1_K$, the image of $\alpha$ under the residue map $\pd_{\pi^{-1}(M)}:\Br(K(X))\to H^1(K(\pi^{-1}(M)),\Q/\Z)$ is zero.
 Since $K(M)$ is algebraically closed in $K(\pi^{-1}(M))$, it follows that $\pd_M(\beta)=0$, so that $\beta\in\Br(\P^1_K)=\Br(K)$.
 So $\phi$ is injective.

 Suppose next that there is 2--torsion in $\Br(X^0)/\Br(K)$.
-Then the same is true after any base extension of odd degree, so that we can assume that $X$ has a $K$--rational node and $W$ lies in a Sylow 2--subgroup of $\Gamma$.
+Then the same is true after any base extension of odd degree, so that we can assume that $X$ has a $K$--rational node.
+Then $X$ is $K$-rational, so that, by Lemma \ref{3.7}, $\Br(X^0)/\Br(K)=0$, contradiction.
+So $\Br(X^0)/\Br(K)$ has odd order.